-LR02.01 Determine, explain and verify a strategy to solve a puzzle or to win a game; for example,
+- LR02.01 Determine, explain and verify a strategy to solve a puzzle or to win a game; for example,

-- guess and check
+- o guess and check

-- look for a pattern
+- o look for a pattern

-- make a systematic list
+- o make a systematic list

-- draw or model
+- o draw or model

-- eliminate possibilities
+- o eliminate possibilities

-- simplify the original problem
+- o simplify the original problem

-- work backward
+- o work backward

-- develop alternative approaches
+- o develop alternative approaches

 - LR02.02 Identify and correct errors in a solution to a puzzle or in a strategy for winning a game.

 - LR02.03 Create a variation on a puzzle or a game, and describe a strategy for solving the puzzle or winning the game.